-Thera is committed to working ethically and with integrity, and we seek to work only with those organisations who also want to do so and can demonstrate that they work in that way, and who share our Vision and values.
+Thera is committed to working ethically and with integrity, and we seek to work only with those organisations who can demonstrate that they work in that way, and who share our Vision and values.

-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chain or in any part of our own work.
+We are committed to ensuring that there is no modern slavery or human trafficking in any part of our own work.
 In particular, we are committed to ensuring, through our delivery of care, support and services, that vulnerable people with a learning disability are not being exploited or controlled or are unable to speak out.

-Our staff work under Thera's code of conduct as well as alongside Skills for Care's code of conduct for adult social care workers and healthcare support workers.
+Our staff work under Thera's Code of Conduct, together with the code of conduct for adult social care workers and healthcare workers that is created by Skills for Care.